micro-manager/futureMMCore/CodeOfConduct.md

 - [Nick Anthony](https://github.com/nanthony21)

-If your report involves any members of the committee, or if they feel they have a conflict of interest in handling it, then they will recuse themselves from considering your report.
-Alternatively, if for any reason you feel uncomfortable making a report to the committee, then you can also contact:

-- ???

 ## Incident reporting resolution & Code of Conduct enforcement

-*This section summarizes the most important points.

 We will investigate and respond to all complaints.
 The Micro-Manager Code of Conduct Committee will protect the identity of the reporter, and treat